mckennapsean/dissertation/content/03-framework.md

 given design; rather, the activity, including development or coding, also involves critical visualization design decisions [@Moere2011].
-For example, when using a map-based encoding for a dataset, a visualization designer might discover that several data points are right on top of each other and have to make low-level decisions on how the algorithm or encoding handles these overlapping points so that they are shown completely and without error to the user.
+For example, when using a map-based encoding for a dataset, a visualization designer might discover that several data points are right on top of each other and has to make low-level decisions on how the algorithm or encoding handles these overlapping points so that they are shown completely and without error to the user.